Thorns Barbarian Endgame Guide

 The great thing about Thorns is that it is very relaxed and doesn't require much attention to Fury or Cooldown maintenance.
 Cooldown Reduction is still desirable in order to use our Shouts more often and to get more uses of Steel Grasp, but it isn't as vital as with other builds.
 With that said, in the interest of making the build feel as smooth as possible, we do the following:

-Reductions to our Cooldowns (Shouts) are important so that we have as much uptime on them as possible.
+Reductions to our Cooldowns are important so that we have as much uptime on them as possible.
 With enough sources, we are able to be under their effects more often, which makes our gameplay feel much smoother and our character much stronger.
 Here's how we help solve this:

 • Rolling Cooldown Reduction wherever we can get it.
 In our case, the Helm slot as well as the Amulet.